Jasper2-0/snacs-assignment-1/README.md

 I also added an extra network; 'Tiny' it's based on the 'Toy Network' that is used in lecture presentations.
 It allowed me to manually verify that my scripts were producing the intended output.

 For Questions 2.1 - 2.4 I used NetworkX to answer the questions.
 In the case of question 2.5, computing the distance distribution for the 'Large' network with NetworkX managed to turn my Macbook Pro into a functioning remote drone (read, fans were spinning so fast they managed to lift the laptop off my desk).
 Joking aside, Python / NetworkX quit after a total running time of an hour with an out of memory error.
 So, for answering question 2.5 I switched to using Graph-Tool.
 It produced the shortest distance distribution after 15 mins of computation on a single core.
 I wasn't able to install the OpenMP enabled version of graph-tool.
+I'm curious how much that would speed up the computation time...